 Eat straight from the bag, or spoon into a bowl and add toppings.

-The science behind making ice cream:
+The science behind making ice cream in a bag:

 The salt added to the ice lowers the freezing point of ice, causing the ice to melt (we used this same phenomenon in our ice cube on a string experiment).
 The melting ice absorbs heat, thus making the space around the ice cream ingredients to freeze at a temperature below 32 degrees.
 Water freezes at 32 degrees, but milk is not just water so it needs a lower temperature.